It can’t be bad if a doctor prescribed it, right?

 Combining alcohol and/or drugs with prescription pills: A recipe for disaster

-Warning signs that you might have a problem or addiction prescription pills:
+Warning signs that you might have a problem or addiction to prescription pills:

 Treatment, change, moving forward